A Tactile Feedback Approach to Path Recovery after High-Speed Impacts for Collision-Resilient Drones: Introduction

 \section{Introduction}

 Aerial robots, known as \glspl{mav}, find evermore use cases in industry and in academia thanks to their superior mobility and agility.
-Examples include infrastructure monitoring~\cite{ollero2022}, environmental monitoring~\cite{zheng2024}, and search and rescue~\cite{hanover2024autonomous}.
+Examples include infrastructure monitoring~\cite{ollero2022,meng2022}, environmental monitoring~\cite{zheng2024,bogue2023}{, manipulation \mbox{tasks~\cite{ubellacker2024high, zeng2025}}}, and search and rescue~\cite{hanover2024autonomous,farsath2024}{, all featuring individual \glspl{mav} and swarms applications~\cite{bakirci2023novel,yasin2021energy}}.
 Especially in cluttered environments, challenges still persist.
-Efforts to improve the dependability of \glspl{mav} operating in these spaces can be broadly classified into two categories: object avoidance and collision resilience.
+Efforts to improve the dependability of \glspl{mav} operating in these spaces can be broadly classified into \mbox{two categories:} object avoidance and collision resilience.